dsh311/TileTweezers/README.md

 ## About
 Tilemap editor, currently under active development, is written in C# and WPF.
-Currently only supports saving tilemaps to .png format.
-Future updates will include support for more useful formats.

 Features Pending Completion:
 * Layers are on the radar, but for now, only a single layer is supported.